Caps’ Lars Eller has struggled, just as Connor McMichael has surged

 His struggles have been evident.
-Eller has recorded only nine goals and 14 assists this season, and has two goals in his last 19 games.
+Eller has recorded only nine goals and 14 assists this season and has two goals in his last 24 games.
 His concerning stretch was only amplified during a recent practice.

 Capitals Coach Peter Laviolette tried moving Eller to wing while keeping rookie Connor McMichael in the lineup at center, signaling a potential late-season change for the veteran.
 Eller seemed to be less than enthusiastic, though.
-He said he’s more comfortable at center, but noted how players need to be able to adapt and it’s good to be versatile.
+He said he’s more comfortable at center but noted how players need to be able to adapt and it’s good to be versatile.
 That night, Eller stayed at center when Washington faced the Carolina Hurricanes, shifting to the fourth line after Nic Dowd’s late scratch.

 It appears he will continue to play center Sunday against the Minnesota Wild.
 Eller practiced on a line with Marcus Johansson and Conor Sheary on Friday.
 McMichael looked to be a healthy scratch at practice, and Laviolette did not want to comment on his status until Sunday.